PlaybookMediaEngineering/core/README.md

-# SolomonAI Backend Platform APIs
+# Playbook Media Backend Platform APIs

 This tree hosts the configuration and APIs that drive [Envoy](https://www.envoyproxy.io/).
 The APIs are also in some cases used by other proxy solutions that aim to interoperate with management